 At $99 per month, AG1 costs 10-15 times more than comparable greens powders.
 Ingredient analyses suggest the formula costs roughly $8-12 to manufacture, yielding gross margins above 88%.
 None of this is unusual in the supplement industry.
 Many brands operate similarly.
 But AG1’s premium positioning makes the gap between cost and price especially visible.

 To be fair, AG1 does offer genuine convenience.
 Mixing one scoop is simpler than managing multiple bottles.
 For some people, that ease is worth paying for.
-The question the JAMA data raises isn’t whether convenience has value, but whether it has this much value.
+The question independent reviews raise isn’t whether convenience has value, but whether it has this much value.

 What Nutritionists Actually Recommend